controlplaneio-fluxcd/distribution/docs/operator/index.md

     The operator allows the configuration of Flux multi-tenancy lockdown, vertical scaling, persistent storage, and the syncing of the cluster state from Git repositories, OCI artifacts and S3-compatible storage.

--   :octicons-check-circle-24:{ .lg .middle } __Kubernetes Support__
+-   :octicons-pulse-24:{ .lg .middle } __Deep Insights__

     ---
-    The operator is end-to-end tested on various Kubernetes distributions and provides first-class support for running Flux in production on OpenShift, Amazon EKS, Azure AKS and Google GKE.
+    The operator provides deep insights into the delivery pipelines managed by Flux, including detailed reports about the Flux controllers readiness status, reconcilers statistics, and cluster state sync.

 -   :octicons-shield-check-24:{ .lg .middle } __Enterprise Automation__